 View a slideshow of performers at the Augusta University Arts Council's Noon Arts program, held Wednesday, Feb.
 12.

-Dental students, dental hygiene students, faculty and staff teamed up to deliver free dental care equivalent to about $35,000 in services.
+Dental students, dental hygiene students, faculty and staff teamed up to deliver free dental care, with the value of the care equated to almost $36,000 in services.